rymend/MSFTImagineArchive/200 - Machine Learning in Python/2 - Process/readme.md

 	_Running the notebook_

-1. The code that you added to the notebook in the previous lab creates a DataFrame from **flightdata.csv** and calls ```head``` on it to display the first five rows.
+1. The code that you added to the notebook in the previous lab creates a DataFrame from **flightdata.csv** and calls [DataFrame.head](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.head.html) on it to display the first five rows.
 One of the first things you typically want to know about a dataset is how many rows it contains.
 To get a count, use the **Insert** -> **Insert Cell Below** command to insert a new cell into the notebook.
 Then type the following statement into the cell and run it by pressing **Ctrl+Enter**:

 	```python
 	df.shape